Daichotomy/UpSideDai/README.md

-# DaiHard
+# UpsideDai

-DaiHard is a highly leveraged contract for difference (CFD) built on Dai, Uniswap and Maker.
-This mechanism enables traders and speculators to bet on and hedge against price fluctuations of Dai by buying leveraged long or short positions in Dai.
+UpsideDai is a highly leveraged contract for difference (CFD) built on Dai, Uniswap and Maker.
+This mechanism enables traders and speculators to bet on and hedge against price fluctuations of Dai by buying leveraged long or short positions.
 The CFD construction enables highly leverage (20x) while remaining capital efficient and not requiring high margin requirements (100% collateralalization).
 Positions are priced against the market observable Dai/Usd price by using a combination of the Maker oracle and Uniswap.

-DaiHard's CFD uses two tokens within the platform: UpDai and DownDai which represent long and short positions against the price of Dai.
+UpsideDai's CFD uses two tokens within the platform: UpDai and DownDai which represent long and short positions against the price of Dai.
 A market maker deposits 2 Dai into the platform to create 1 upDai and 1 downDai.
 When Dai is trading at par with the dollar (1Dai = 1Usd) then

 ```
  1 upDai = 1 downDai = 1 Dai = 1 Usd